The Department of Labor projects that the RN workforce will need to grow by 6% to meet the accelerating demand for health care.

 Nurses promote health, prevent disease and help patients cope with illness.
 They have a unique scope of practice and can practice independently, although they also collaborate with all members of the health care team to provide the individualized care needed by each patient.

-The services nurses provide are linked directly to the availability, cost, and quality of healthcare services.
+Nurses are an essential member of the healthcare team who spend the most time with patients.
 The contributions made by the practice and science of nursing are significant and help to improve the overall quality and safety of America’s healthcare system.

-Nursing is the nation’s largest health care profession with more than 3.1 million registered nurses practicing nationwide in a variety of settings.
+Nursing is the nation’s largest health care profession with more than 4.7 million licensed registered nurses practicing nationwide in a variety of settings.
 Despite its large size, many more nurses will be needed in the future to meet the growing demand for nursing care.

 Become a nurse or advance your career in nursing through education, apply to programs today.